DOCUMENTS IN eRPM

 For incoming agreements, you are encouraged to talk with your sponsor about the use of U-M’s templates whenever possible.
 If sponsors are able to sign an unedited version of the agreement, campus is able to execute quickly.

 UFAs are prepared in and electronically routed through the eResearch Proposal Management (eRPM) system.
-While some UFAs route directly to the appropriate central office (the Office of Research and Sponsored Projects (ORSP) or the Office of Technology Transfer (OTT)) for processing, others will require departmental approval for the use of space, security requirements, faculty effort, etc. Each Medical School department is responsible for approving their own UFAs as needed.
+While some UFAs route directly to the appropriate central office (the Office of Research and Sponsored Projects (ORSP) or the U-M Innovation Partnerships (formerly Office of Technology Transfer) for processing, others will require departmental approval for the use of space, security requirements, faculty effort, etc. Each Medical School department is responsible for approving their own UFAs as needed.
 The departments’ business processes may vary, so please contact your Department Contact with questions regarding the approval process.

 There are four types of UFAs available to choose from when preparing a new UFA in eRPM.
 They are: